PranavKambhampati/Tri3Drone/README.md

 ### Tickets

 ##### Backlog Tickets
-1. User Form Response UI: Create a UI for normal users that would enable them to fill out forms that admins created.
-2. Admin Form Creator UI: Create a UI that admins can use to create forms for their groups.
+1. Admin Form Creator UI: Create a UI that admins can use to create forms for their groups.
-3. Login/Logout/CreateUser Page: Create UI for users to login and logout and make new users.
+2. Login/Logout/CreateUser Page: Create UI for users to login and logout and make new users.
 Need to connect this to database to store the credentials.
-4. Spring Security Configuration: Add Spring Security to protect user credentials.
+3. Spring Security Configuration: Add Spring Security to protect user credentials.
-5. Default Hub View (Displays all forms that user can access): Create a Dashboard for the user which will serve as the main landing page.
+4. Default Hub View (Displays all forms that user can access): Create a Dashboard for the user which will serve as the main landing page.
 Users will be able to access forms here and admins will be able to make forms here.
-6. Deploy Project Using Heroku: Project will be deployed once more UI has been created, with more content to deploy.

 ##### In Progress Tickets
-1. Michael Recursion Lab: Michael's Recursion Lab with base algo insertion sort (see main).
+1. Michael Recursion Lab: Michael's Recursion Lab with base algo insertion sort (see master).
-2. Aryan Recursion Lab: Aryan's Factorial Recursion Lab (see GitHub branches, AryanRecursion).
-3. Pranav Recursion Lab: Pranav's Factorial Recursion Lab (see GitHub branches, pranavrecursion).
-4. Nakul Recursion Lab: Nakul's Factorial Recursion Lab (see GitHub branches, NakulRecursion).
-5. Setup Thymeleaf Fragments: Navbar and footer have been added to index.html.
+2. Setup Thymeleaf Fragments: Navbar and footer have been added to index.html.
 Other fragments have been set up, but not added yet.
-6. Bootstrap CSS Styling: Used bootstrap code for navbar.
+3. Bootstrap CSS Styling: Used bootstrap code for navbar.
 Working on implementing bootstrap styling to other areas of the project.
+4. User Form Response UI: Create a UI for normal users that would enable them to fill out forms that admins created.

+##### Done Tickets
+1. Aryan Recursion Lab: Aryan's Factorial Recursion Lab (see GitHub branches, AryanRecursion).
+2. Pranav Recursion Lab: Pranav's Factorial Recursion Lab (see master).
+3. Nakul Recursion Lab: Nakul's Factorial Recursion Lab (see GitHub branches, NakulRecursion).
+4. Deploy Project Using Heroku: For this week, we are using Heroku for deployment, but we will be switching to AWS next week.